Automatically switched optical network: Logical architecture of an ASON

 The Transport Plane contains a number of switches (optical or otherwise) responsible for transporting user data via connections.
 These switches are connected to each other via PI (Physical Interface).

-The Control Plane is responsible for the actual resource and connection management within an ASN network.
+The Control Plane is responsible for the actual resource and connection management within an ASON network.
 It consists of a series of OCC (Optical Connection Controllers), interconnected via NNIs (Network to Network Interfaces).
 These OCCs have the following functions: